curityio/xacml-authorization-manager/README.md

 ### XACML Policies

 The policies are written in [ALFA](https://en.wikipedia.org/wiki/ALFA_(XACML)) and available in xacml-pdp/alfa.
 They are compiled into XACML artifacts using a [Visual Studio Code Plugin](https://axiomatics.github.io/alfa-vscode-doc/).
-The compiled representation of the policies are available in xacml-pdp/pdp/conf/policies/ and loaded by the PDP at startup.
+The compiled representation of the policies is available in xacml-pdp/pdp/conf/policies/ and loaded by the PDP at startup.

-**NOTE**: The ALFA representation of the policies are much easier to read than the XACML artifacts.
+**NOTE**: The ALFA representation of the policies is much easier to read than the XACML artifacts.

 #### DCR Policies